Episode 58: Today, I’m talking about the top 10 stressors experienced by freshmen college students.

 Other people will get into trouble with concentrating.
 Now, we’re towards the middle of the road in responsiveness.
 About 20% of people will have trouble daydreaming more often or find yourself just distracting yourself, whether that’s on Facebook or video gaming or something.
 A pre-med does not need to play video games except in between semesters that they’re not doing a volunteer work.
 That’s just a rule of thumb.
 I’ve done it at times.
 I’m not saying it’s totally awful law or out of the realm of possibility, but if you’re not acing everything, you need to either be taking a mental break and playing some games.

 If you have an obsessive compulsive personality or addictive tendencies, you need to avoid all those kinds of distractions.
+There are numerous resources and treatment for battling addiction, so you just need to choose one.
 You’d be doing healthy, productive things such as exercising, spending time with family, learning more about your own diet and health, being a good example and doing some introspective work so that you can better answer questions on interviews at medical school.
 You need to be looking at those goals.
 You basically need to take this seriously.
 If you have not been working hard at this time and are skating through, but yet you have marginal grades or a problem with the MCAT, you need to quit spending so much at Starbucks.
 You need to get serious (laughs).

 Few of you out there in the podcast went, “I needed to hear that.”
 I don’t normally talk like that, but I like to hear that kind of stuff.
 Please understand, I’m really not trying to be critical at all.
 I’m trying to be a different voice than you may have in your head so that you can look in the mirror at yourself and see aspects of yourself that are sometimes uncomfortable and that if the shoe fits, wear it, right?
 If it doesn’t apply to you, then don’t worry about it.
 These are some pretty common responses to stress overall.